 An EVF makes a configurably-vast amount of information available for display and also makes that information rotatable for when shooting vertically.
 Viewing images, especially zoomed in for sharpness verification, especially in bright daylight and especially for eyes that otherwise require corrective optics (if you don't need glasses now, you will at some point), is easy with a quality EVF.

 A common EVF issue is a short pause in the video feed when an image is captured.
 The R has a slight amount of that pause, just enough to make fast-moving side-to-side subject tracking a bit challenging.
 Fast action sports photography is not this camera's forte.
+Also interesting is that the EVF turns black (vs. showing a frozen scene) when capturing images over 1 second.

 A task I typically find challenging with an EVF, a task that is quality-differentiating, is discerning the proper adjustment of a circular polarizer filter.
 The EOS R's EVF is the best (or at least comparable to the best) I've used for this task.